History of the Chicago Bears: 2015–2021: The Ryan Pace era

-2021–present: The Ryan Poles era
+2022–present: The Ryan Poles era

 The Bears hired Ryan Poles from the Kansas City Chiefs to become the franchise's seventh general manager.
 The team then hired Matt Eberflus from the Indianapolis Colts as their head coach.
 Luke Getsy was hired from the rival Green Bay Packers to become the team's offensive coordinator and help develop Justin Fields.
-Eberflus transitioned the Bears to a 4-3 defense from a 3–4 defense.
-The team then traded Pro Bowl linebacker Khalil Mack to the Los Angeles Chargers in exchange for a second-round pick in the 2022 NFL Draft and a sixth-round pick in the 2023 NFL Draft.
+Eberflus transitioned the Bears to a 4–3 defense from a 3–4 defense.
+The team then traded Pro Bowl linebacker Khalil Mack to the Los Angeles Chargers in exchange for a second-round pick in the 2022 NFL draft (which they used to take Jaquan Brisker) and a sixth-round pick in the 2023 NFL draft.
 The move came as Poles attempted to generate draft capital while also offloading most of Mack's remaining contract.
 Poles released veterans Tarik Cohen, Danny Trevathan, and Eddie Goldman, while also allowing Allen Robinson, Akiem Hicks, and James Daniels to walk away from the Bears in free agency.

 The team started the season with a 2–1 record, but fell to 3–5 as the trade deadline approached.
 The Bears dealt defensive stars Roquan Smith and Robert Quinn in exchange for future draft picks.
 The team then acquired wide receiver Chase Claypool to help their struggling passing game.
 The Bears entered a franchise record 10-game losing streak.
 Despite the team's slump, Fields set multiple NFL and franchise quarterback rushing records.
-The Bears finished the season with an NFL-worst 3–14 record, which secured the team the rights to the first overall pick in the 2023 NFL Draft.
-The Bears are projected to enter free agency with an NFL-high $118 million available in salary cap.
+The Bears finished the season with an NFL-worst 3–14 record, which secured the team the rights to the first overall pick in the 2023 NFL draft.
+The Bears are entered free agency with an NFL-high $118 million available in salary cap.

+On January 12, the Bears hired former Big Ten Conference commissioner Kevin Warren as their new President/CEO replacing Ted Phillips, who retired after the 2022 season after 40 years with the organization.
+During the 2023 offseason, the Bears made trades and signed big name free agents.
+They traded their first overall pick to the Carolina Panthers in exchange for the ninth overall pick in the 2023 NFL draft, a 2024 first-round pick, a 2025 second-round pick, and wide receiver D. J. Moore.
+They signed linebackers T. J. Edwards (three-year $19.5M) and Tremaine Edmunds (four-year, $72M), offensive lineman Nate Davis (three-year, $30M), defensive linemen DeMarcus Walker (three-year, $21M) and Andrew Billings (one-year, $3.5M), running backs Travis Homer (two-year, $4.5M) and D'Onta Foreman (one-year, $3M), and tight end Robert Tonyan (one-year, $2.65M).
+Before the preseason started, they signed veteran Defensive end Yannick Ngakoue to a one year, $10.5M contract.